nicolas-kuechler/doe-suite/README.md

 | simple   | 1626440718 | run_1 | client_0 | 1234 | 1               | false | 32.9    | 1.5    |
 | simple   | 1626440718 | run_2 | client_0 | 1234 | 128             | true  | 67.3    | 2.1    |
 | simple   | 1626440718 | run_3 | client_0 | 1234 | 128             | false | 1356.2  | 10.2   |

+Note, in this experiment `simple`, the `client_0` records in each repetition of a run the response time (`rt`).
+In the table, we show for each configuration the mean and the standard deviation of the response time over multiple runs.

 <!-- TABLE OF CONTENTS -->
 <details open="open">